Product guide

 Open audio tools

-Use the related routes to see the capability model, waveform generation, and export paths in a real workflow instead of only reading about them.
+Use the related pages to see the capability model, waveform generation, and export paths in a real workflow instead of only reading about them.

 Open audio tools